copyninja/copyninja.info/content/devops/mount_luks_tpm2.rst

       /dev/tpmrm0 MSFT0101:00 tpm_tis
       ➜  blog git:(master)

-Now make sure you have connected your encrypted USB device.
-Note that *systemd-cryptenroll* only works with *LUKS2* and not with *LUKS1*.
-I faced this issue as my device was *LUKS1* encrypted and *systemd-cryptenroll* was refusing to enroll the device complaining *LUKS2 superblock not found*.
+Next, ensure that you have connected your encrypted USB device.
+Note that `systemd-cryptenroll` only works with LUKS2 and not LUKS1.
+If your device is LUKS1-encrypted, you may encounter an error while enrolling the device, complaining about the LUKS2 superblock not found.

-You can verify if your device is using LUKS1 header or LUKS2 using *cryptsetup luksDump <device>*.
-If its LUKS1 you will see header starting something like below.
+To determine if your device uses a LUKS1 header or LUKS2, use the `cryptsetup luksDump <device>` command.
+If it is LUKS1, the header will begin with:

 .. code-block:: shell